Jeonkwan/lightsail-proxy/README.md

 - `scripts/trojan-go/` contains the bootstrap shell wrapper and Ansible playbook that previously lived in `setup_env.yaml`.
 The script downloads the playbook, pipes Terraform-provided variables into JSON, and executes everything locally with consistent logging.
 - `scripts/less-vision/` mirrors that structure for the [less-vision](https://github.com/Jeonkwan/less-vision) project.
 Its bootstrap script clones the upstream repository into `/opt/lightsail-proxy/less-vision`, builds the required `--extra-vars`, and invokes the bundled playbook without touching Trojan-Go resources.
+- `scripts/less-vision-reality/` provisions the [less-vision-reality](https://github.com/Jeonkwan/less-vision-reality) stack.
+It clones the repository, consumes the Reality short IDs and key pair you supplied, writes them to `/opt/lightsail-proxy/less-vision-reality/credentials.json`, and executes the upstream Ansible playbook.

 ### Workspaces & state